-Day 6: Quebec City to Moncton.
-We'll spend the day in the province of New Brunswick.
-The countryside is similar with spectacular fall colors, but by mid day, the people change from French back to English.
+Sept 30: Quebec City to Moncton.
+We'll spend most of the day in the province of New Brunswick.
+The countryside is similar with tree covered hills in all directions.
+By mid day, the people change from French back to English.
 We'll pass through quaint towns of Riviere du Loup, Notre Dame du Lac and into Grand Falls where we'll have lunch.
-New Brunswick is miles and miles of hills, covered in colorful maple trees.
-You have to see it!
+New Brunswick is miles and miles of pleasant scenery in every direction.
 In nearby Hartland, we'll see the world's longest covered bridge.
 The afternoon drive will take us via Fredericton into Moncton, New Brunswick.
 As the Revolutionary War continued in the states, many English Loyalists fled north and settled in Nova Scotia and New Brunswick.
 This area was their hub.
-B New Brunswick
+B

-Day 7: Moncton to Prince Edward Island.
+Oct 1: Moncton to Prince Edward Island.
 Today it's off to Prince Edward Island.
-A recently completed bridge makes it easy to get onto the island (we're 90 minutes away).
-Prince Edward Island was made famous by Ann of Green Gables and you'll instantly fall in love with the lush green countryside by the sea, very similar to Scotland & England.
+A bridge makes it easy to get onto the island (we're 70 minutes away).
+Prince Edward Island was made famous by Anne of Green Gables and you'll instantly fall in love with the lush green countryside by the sea, very similar to Scotland & England.
 Endless potato fields, red-sand coastline and quaint villages dot the rolling landscape.
 We'll be joined by a local guide who will show us the island this afternoon.
 Part of the tour includes a visit to the home made famous by Lucy Maude Montgomery's novels about life at Green Gables.
+We’ll also walk on the sandy beaches enjoying the views and red cliffs.
 Tonight we’ll enjoy LOBSTER at Fisherman's Wharf in Rustico on the bay.
 The ocean side setting is delightful.
 If you don’t like lobster, other items are available.
-We'll sleep in Charlottetown on the island tonight.
-B, D Prince Edward Island
+We stay on the island tonight.
+B, D

-Day 9: Halifax to St. John, New Brunswick: Today we will follow the Evangeline Trail to the nearby Grand Pre National Historic Park.
-This was the home of Evangeline and her people before they were harshly deported by the British.
+Oct 3: Halifax to St. John.
+Today we will follow the Evangeline Trail to the nearby Grand Pre National Historic Park.
+This was the home of the Acadians and their people before they were harshly deported by the British.
 The story, the new visitor’s center and the chapel are very touching and enjoy a lovely setting.
 Their story is very interesting, and a MUST SEE in this part of Canada.
-Just down the road, we have a fun surprise (you’ll have to go to find out).
-We'll have a fish and chips lunch in Digby by the Bay before taking a three hour ferry across the Bay of Fundy to St. John, New Brunswick.
-B
+Just down the road, we have a fun surprise (you’ll have to join us to find out).
+Lunch today is a treat at the Old Orchard Inn overlooking the Bay of Fundy.
+The view is incredible and the food is scrumptious.
+We'll continue to Digby for a little browsing time before taking a two hour ferry across the Bay of Fundy to St. John, New Brunswick.
+B. L